 I could only think of one ‘adult’ solution, two if weapons of mass destruction weren’t so expensive.
-‘Please don’t ask me to talk to him or try to be his…’ the word caught in my throat, ’… friend.’
+‘Please don’t ask me to be his…’ the word caught in my throat, ’friend.’

 ‘It’s probably what you’re supposed to do, but let’s ignore wisdom.’
 She pulled out a small jewellery box from her pocket.

 Aunty Billie frowned.
 ‘Be warned.
-This is extreme.
-But I don’t see much choice.
-Are you sure you don’t want to involve your school or your mum?’
+This is an extreme option.
+But I see little choice if you don’t want to involve the school or your mum?’

-I didn’t know what to say, well, not without being rude.
-‘It’s, well, it’s lovely?
+I didn’t know what to say, well, without being rude.
+‘It’s, erm, it’s lovely?
 Not my colour, but—’

 ‘It’s a green bracelet.’